zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 > of SYSTEM\_DEFAULT, or of storing a special connect string in
 > the system default location
 > (`/etc/arti-rpc/arti-rpc-connect.json` on Unix).

+### Servers and privileged access

+> This section is not going to be implemented in v0 of the protocol.

+RPC servers can be configured to support privileged access.
+This is done with a separate option, `rpc.listen_superuser`.
+A server binds to these connect strings, and gives any client that connects and authenticates to them a "privileged session" (q.v.).

+> Not all connect strings types will necessarily be supported
+> for superuser access.
+> For example, we may institute a rule that cookie authentication
+> is only permitted for superuser access
+> on systems with meaningful filesystem restrictions.

+> We _may_ later specify default superuser connect strings
+> or their locations.
+> We do not currently plan to have any by default
+> in our first releases.

 ## Restricting access